Thank you for reading our post, please rate this article at the end.

 Instructions

 - Prepare the BBQ sauce by combining all the ingredients except the chicken in a pan.
-Then simmer the mixture until it thickens and starts to look a bit shiny.
+Then simmer the mixture until it thickens and begins to appear slightly shiny.

 - Let the sauce cook for a few minutes before brushing it on the roasted chicken.

-- Barbecue the coated chicken on a camping grill over the coals until they become sticky and browned.
+- Barbecue the coated chicken on a camping grill over the coals until they becomes sticky and browned.

-- Brush the browned chicken with more sauce and coat the barbecuing.
+- Brush the browned chicken with more sauce and place it on the barbecue.

 4. Campfire Nachos